mtlong29/MySite/_posts/blog/2017-08-22-how-to-use-mediaelementjs.md

 {% include /globalSections/toc.html %}

-There is a very indepth <a class="fancyLink" href="https://github.com/mediaelement/mediaelement/blob/master/docs/installation.md" target="_blank">installation guide</a> found on their <a class="fancyLink" href="https://github.com/mediaelement" target="_blank">GitHub</a>.
+There is a very indepth <a href="https://github.com/mediaelement/mediaelement/blob/master/docs/installation.md">installation guide</a> found on their <a href="https://github.com/mediaelement">GitHub</a>.
 In this article I will go over the basics of getting up and running using MediaElement.js.

 ## Why Use MediaElement.js?
 First, why bother using MediaElement.js when there is a `<video>` tag introduced in HTML5?
-The <a class="fancyLink" href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video" target="_blank">video</a> tag is very limited; see the reasons to use MediaElement.js instead below.
+The <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video">video</a> tag is very limited; see the reasons to use MediaElement.js instead below.

 <ul>
   <li>Your videos will look different across browsers due to inconsistent browser styling if you choose to just use the video tag.
 In other words, MediaElement.js provides a consistent experience across browsers.</li>